Lonely Heart (Tammy Wynette song)

 "Lonely Heart" is a song written by Paul Overstreet that was originally recorded by American country artist Tammy Wynette.
-It was released as a single in 1984, reaching a charting positions on the American country music chart the same year.
+It was released as a single in 1984, reaching a charting position on the American country music chart the same year.

 Background, release and chart performance

 Tammy Wynette was considered among country music's most popular female artists during the 1960s and 1970s.
 She had 20 number one Billboard country singles.
 Her popularity on the country chart began waning in the early 1980s.
 Several singles began reaching progressively lower positions following 1981.
 One of the singles Wynette recorded in the early 1980s was "Lonely Heart".
 The song was composed by Paul Overstreet.

 The song was produced by Jerry Crutchfield.
 It was released as a single by Epic Records in April 1984 backed by the track, "(I'm Not) a Candle in the Wind".
-"I'd Like to See Jesus (On the Midnight Special)" peaked at number 40 on the American Billboard Hot Country Songs chart in 1984.
+"Lonely Heart" peaked at number 40 on the American Billboard Hot Country Songs chart in 1984.
 It was Wynette's first solo top 40 chart entry in one year.